ngiani/MovieTheaterBooker/README.md

 ## ⚙️ Future Features
 - Screens management as admin
 - Creation of movie releases (movie in a specific theater at a specific time) as admin
 - Show of bookings as user
+- Email confirmation system on register
+- Mockup of payment when booking a seat

 ## 🧱 Project Architecture